Sustainable Urban Communities

 - Urban Environment

 The course is the vehicle through which Milano Environmental Policy and Sustainability Management (and Parsons and Environmental Studies) students have participated in diverse, real-world projects that combine policy, management, and design in collaboration with communities to create tangible results.
 Projects have included the Solar Decathlon Empowerhouse (U.S. Department of Energy competition/Habitat for Humanity + Parsons partnership); GrowNYC/Greenmarket sustainability classes in Union Square; residential energy efficiency/human behavior monitoring in D.C.; watershed assessment in Philadelphia.
 Students work in small teams on a chosen project and spend time in the field.
 Current projects will include a field project related to the urban community impact of Hurricane Sandy.
 Team fieldwork will include face-to-face and virtual meetings with the instructor, clients, and other partners.
 Satisfies the Making a Difference Requirement for the MS, Environmental Policy and Sustainability Management.
-Elective in the Milano School Leading Sustainability Area of Specialization
+Elective in the Milano School Leading Sustainability Area of Specialization.
+Permission of the instructor required.

 Not open to Freshman students.